wiseman-timelord/InfoEventMon/README.md

 - [PWSH 7.4](https://github.com/PowerShell/PowerShell/releases/tag/v7.4.0) for other scripts (Windows x64 `.msi` installer [here](https://github.com/PowerShell/PowerShell/releases/download/v7.4.0/PowerShell-7.4.0-win-x64.msi))

 ## NOTATION:
-This project was originally intended as the first of my attempts to merge smaller projects, specifically, NetForm and StatStream, however, this became somewhat impossible when I realised these programs, were, written in Python or required Windows components or required libraries.
-In order to replace the original programs, Performancer-P7 should have most of the same stats for, net and audio, we will see...
+This project was originally intended as the first of my attempts to merge smaller projects, specifically, NetForm and StatStream, however, this became somewhat impossible to do pure in PWSH 7.4 when I realised these programs, were, written in Python or required Windows components or required libraries.

 ## Disclaimer
 This program is provided "as is" without, warranties and/or support.
 Users are responsible for the content they, download and/or use, as well as, any resulting damage to, software and/or hardware.